Technology Transfer Office

 Knowledge Transfer Ireland (KTI) works with business, investors, higher education institutes, state research organisations, research funders and government agencies to facilitate the transfer of state-funded technology, ideas and expertise to businesses to drive innovation.
 The KTI website provides additional information on funding available and what to expect when engaging with a higher education institute such as the University of Limerick.

-Midwest Technology Transfer Consortium
+Limerick Technology Transfer Consortium

 The consortium will increase Industry engagement with its members and provide enhanced support for existing and new companies.
 This is facilitated by a consistent approach across the Consortium to the delivery of services such as technology transfer, research collaboration and licencing of intellectual property.